So, you wanna be rich and a successful entrepreneur? Great!

 - Don’t provide company credit cards to staff.
 I learned this the hard way.
 It’s amazing what people do when it’s not their money.
 I changed things around.
 The staff that incurred company expenses paid first and submitted bills for reimbursement.
 Our office manager was all too pleased to see how budgets were now followed and respected.

 - Don’t provide company cell phones.
 Keep in mind this was before the days of unlimited calling like we have now.
 But this still applies.
-Staff did not like carrying two phones.
+The staff did not like carrying two phones.
 I didn’t like paying hardware and carrier charges.
 Instead, staff who required a cell phone received a monthly payment.
 Everybody won.
 The staff kept with the carrier of their choice with a phone they liked and had one phone.
 Embanet eliminated cell phone contracts, naughty carriers and policing our staff.

 - Negotiate.
 Negotiate some more.
 And for good measure, negotiate.
 Suppliers are only too happy to help.
 But you need to ask.